7 Best Homeowners Insurance Companies in Ohio of 2025

 ACV factors in depreciation.
 This means your insurer will only reimburse you for what your $1,000 three-year-old laptop was worth when it was damaged or stolen.

 The optional way will most matter to you.
-Replacement coverage means you are getting the exact amount to replace your item using today’s market prices.
+Replacement coverage means you get the exact amount to replace your item using today’s market prices.

 So, if that three-year-old laptop that costs $1,000 was stolen, you will get the full $1,000 to replace it.